| |

 When you make special food you don't need to be trendy or hip,

+because flavor is always "in".
 Ultimately I think I'm part of the

 problem.
 The truth is that there are two relatively food focused